shaliulab/idtrackerai/README.md

 * Restore properly the idCNN after the second accumulation
 * Remove scripts for plots and analysis of the paper.
 They have been moved to a separated repository called idtrackerai_scripts.
-* Roll back to the installation with tensorflow 1.2.0 as the installation of with tensorflow 1.7.0 in the previous release had conflicts with the Cudatoolkit and CuDNN.
+* Roll back to the installation with tensorflow 1.2.0.
+The installation with tensorflow 1.7.0 in the previous release had conflicts with Cudatoolkit and CuDNN.

 ## Hardware requirements